mikethayes/posters/daily_process/README.md

 Daily Process
 =============

-The idea for this poster cam directly from one of the [How I Work](http://lifehacker.com/how-i-work/) series of interviews on Lifehacker with [Zack Frechette](http://lifehacker.com/5976408/im-zach-frechette-founder-of-quarterly-co-and-this-is-how-i-work)
+The idea for this poster came directly from one of the [How I Work](http://lifehacker.com/how-i-work/) series of interviews on Lifehacker with [Zack Frechette](http://lifehacker.com/5976408/im-zach-frechette-founder-of-quarterly-co-and-this-is-how-i-work)

-It's based on Zacks dail process as shown in [this image](http://img.gawkerassets.com/post/17/2013/01/zachfwhiteboard.png).
+It's based on Zacks daily process as shown in [this image](http://img.gawkerassets.com/post/17/2013/01/zachfwhiteboard.png).

 As in other projects, this is an example of abusing OpenOffice Draw to do